OrionNebula/hyper-media-control/README.md

 Method / Event Name | Description
 ----------- | -----------
 `constructor(playerManager, config)` | Constructs a new instance of this player controller.
-The first argument is the PlayerManager instance from `hyper-media`.
+The first argument is the PlayerManager instance from `hyper-media-control`.
 The second argument is the `hyperMedia` object from config in .hyper.js.
 `playerName()` | Returns the name of the player.
 By convention, this is all lowercase.
 `iconUrl()` | Returns a URL to the icon for the player.
 This should be 64x64 pixels.
 `activate()` | Activates the player, enabling it to return events.